FIAP-IA2024/farm-tech-solutions-v6/.docs/CONTEXT.md

 ### Important Notes

-- Execution is being done locally with the Python script before migrating to Google Colab.
+- Execution has been successfully done locally with the Python script before migrating to Google Colab.
+- The standalone Python script implements YOLO model training, validation, and testing with flexible command-line arguments.
+- YOLOv5 repository is automatically set up and configured by the script.
 - The original `CONTEXT.md` file was renamed to `PROJECT.md`.
 - Standalone Python script must be named `GabrielRibeiro_rm560173_pbl_fase6.py` to maintain consistency with the Jupyter notebook name.

 ### Last Updated

-2025-04-19T18:13:33-03:00
+2025-04-19T19:05:11-03:00